 A scanning solution that automatically discovers known vulnerabilities in applications is recommended for security teams.
 This reduces the risk of being hacked through the API.
 The Crashtest Security Suite is a tool that performs automated and comprehensive API vulnerability scanning tool built to fit seamlessly into the DevOps toolchain, making it easier to integrate API vulnerability scanning into the development workflow.
 Create an account and get a free, 2-week trial to start scanning your APIs in minutes.

 Check further information about the best practices for APIs here.

 What tests can I run to ensure secure APIs?

 When creating security tests for APIs, developers should build random scenarios that address the OWASP top 10 vulnerabilities.
-Specific scenarios that can be developed include user authentication tests, parameter tampering tests, injection tests, unhandled HTTP methods tests, and Fuzz testing.
+Specific scenarios can be developed, including user authentication, parameter tampering, injection, unhandled HTTP methods, and Fuzz testing.

 What are API security schemes?

 API security schemes help developers implement robust, time-tested access control when building APIs.
 Popular supported schemes include API keys, basic authentication, and OpenID Connect (OIDC).

 Which changes are expected for the future OWASP API Top 10 list?

-The OWASP API Security list of top 10 vulnerabilities is a constantly changing list based on evolving trends of cyber attacks and development techniques.
+The OWASP API Security list of top 10 vulnerabilities is constantly changing based on evolving trends of cyber attacks and development techniques.
 Therefore, the forthcoming list may contain combinations of current and newly identified vulnerabilities, with recent entrants including data integrity failures, insecure design, and cryptographic failures.